Skip to Main Content

 Is the problem/issue/topic within the scope of nursing practice?

-If not, you will need to collaborate with healthcare professionals who have this aspect of care within their practice responsibilities.
-If collaboration isn't possible, it's advisable to select a different topic for your evidence-based practice (EBP) project or initiative.
+If this is not the case, you will need to collaborate with healthcare professionals who are responsible for this aspect of care within their practice.
+If collaboration isn't feasible, it’s recommended to choose a different topic for your evidence-based practice (EBP) project or initiative.

 Example: